petek77/domo-petek/README.md

 # Changelog
 0.88 - 09/03/2015
 - Traffic info (Dutch) from Vid.nl (only when Dashticz is installed on a webserver with PHP)
+- Fixed wrong count in total MB's of downloading file in NZBget

 0.87 - 08/03/2015
 - Fix popup css for cameras